← All posts

 Simulation fidelity.
 Gradient-based tuning is only as good as your model.
 If the simulation drifts significantly from the real plant, the optimal gains may not transfer.
 Sim-to-real gap is the main risk.

 Local minima.
 The closed-loop simulation loss is generally non-convex in the gains.
-In practice, the basin of attraction for reasonable initial guesses is large for common plant types, but it is worth running from several starting points to build confidence.
+In practice the basin of attraction is large for common plant types and reasonable initial guesses, but running from several starting points builds confidence.

 Takeaways